Does your life feel like a soap opera? Are you ready to opt out of the drama?

 This is a place where boundaries, contracts, accountability and responsibility are all active.

-If you like this kind of thing and want to know the exact steps to take in your life to opt out of the drama, to put boundaries in place, to say no with kindness and compassion, then you’ll probably enjoy the content of my courses M2M80 and M2M360, as this is one of the things we go into in a lot more depth than I have here.
+If you like this kind of thing and want to know the exact steps to take in your life to opt out of the drama, to put boundaries in place, to say no with kindness and compassion, then you’ll probably enjoy the content of my Misfit to Maven Level courses M2M-The Foundations and M2M360, as this is one of the things we go into in a lot more depth than I have here.

 Was this useful?
 Come share your AHA’s in The Misfit to Maven Mastermind.